Noa Tishby

-Tishby also focuses on pro-Israel activism, founding the advocacy organization Act for Israel in 2011.
+Tishby focuses on Zionist activism, founding the advocacy organization Act for Israel in 2011.
 In 2021, she published her first book, Israel: A Simple Guide to the Most Misunderstood Country on Earth.
-She also serves as Special Envoy for Combating Antisemitism and the Delegitimization of Israel, a position she was appointed to in 2022.
+She served as the Special Envoy for Combating Antisemitism and the Delegitimization of Israel for one year, from 2022 to 2023.

 Early life

-Noa Tishby was born in Tel Aviv, Israel, in May 1977, into a Zionist family involved in the establishment of Israel.
+Noa Tishby was born in Tel Aviv, Israel, in May 1975, into a Jewish family involved in the establishment of Israel.
 The kibbutz her grandfather co-founded was among the first in Israel's history.
 Tishby began acting at an early age, appearing in commercials by age 8.
 As a teenager, she earned a drama scholarship from the Tel Aviv Museum of Art and acted in several stage productions and television shows.
 She also served two and a half years in the Israel Defense Forces.

 Career

-Tishby began to achieve fame in Israel in the 1990s, appearing on the Israeli television drama, Ramat Aviv Gimmel and starring as Anita in a production of West Side Story at the Habima Theatre.
-She also released an English language album (Nona) and appeared on magazine covers and billboard ads as a model.
+Tishby began to achieve fame in Israel in the 1990s, appearing on the Israeli television drama Ramat Aviv Gimmel and starring as Anita in a production of West Side Story at the Habima Theatre.
+She released an English language album (Nona) and appeared on magazine covers and billboard ads as a model.
 In the early 2000s, she moved to Los Angeles.

-By 2006, Tishby had appeared in a series of television roles on shows like Star Trek, Nip/Tuck, CSI: Crime Scene Investigation, The 4400, and Charmed.
-She also had a part in the 2005 film, The Island.
-In 2008, Tishby sold the Israeli drama series, BeTipul, to HBO.
+By 2006, Tishby had appeared in a series of television roles on shows like Star Trek: Enterprise, Nip/Tuck, CSI: Crime Scene Investigation, The 4400, and Charmed.
+She had a part in the 2005 film The Island.
+In 2008, Tishby sold the Israeli drama series BeTipul to HBO.
 It was the first Israeli format to become an American television show.
 The resultant American adaptation, In Treatment, premiered in 2008 with Tishby as co-executive producer along with Mark Wahlberg.

 It ran for three seasons between 2008 and 2010, before returning for a fourth season in 2021 with Tishby still as co-executive producer.
 The show, which follows a series of fictional therapy sessions, won a Peabody Award in 2009.
 In the years during and after In Treatment's first run, Tishby continued to play roles on TV shows like NCIS and Big Love.

-Additionally, Tishby began pitching adaptations of other Israeli programs to American networks through her production company, Noa's Arc.
+Additionally, Tishby began pitching adaptations of other Israeli programs to American networks through her production company Noa's Arc.
 Tishby was responsible for the development of adaptations for A Touch Away, as well as Life Isn't Everything, which was renamed Divorce: A Love Story for the American version.